sneakyfart/scripts/bash/README.md

 4. Create OVA backup.
 5. Power on VM.

-There are a few rough places in this script where putting lines in log file wasn't enough.
-So I've wrote sendMail function to notify the user if something goes wrong.
+There are a few rough places in this script where putting lines in log file wasn't enough, so I've wrote sendMail function to notify the user if something goes wrong.
+In fact, every "exit 1" situation in this script is covered by sendMail function.
 The function itself uses "mailx" to deliver the mail so you have to make sure it's available on a host from where the script is running.

+There also are some room for improvements.
+The biggest issue so far is that ovftool can't connect to ESXi host using SSH keys.
+That's why PASSWORD argument is present.
+In clear text.
+Which is obviously VERY bad.
+I've done some poking around and didn't find any elegant and simple solution to this problem.